 - Limited amounts of superfoods: maca, mesquite, bee pollen, nutritional yeast, apple cider vinegar, cacao powder, cacao butter

-- Animal products: organic meats and non-polluted fish are allowed in this program, but I am not eating any animal foods.
+- Animal products: organic, free-range meats and non-polluted fish are allowed in this program, but for now, I am not eating any animal foods.
+This may change depending on how I feel.

 WHAT I CANNOT EAT